borkdude/blog/posts/oss-updates-jul-aug-2026.md

 <!-- INTRO: Michiel writes the personal intro here -->

+### Talk at Func Prog Sweden

+On August 11th I gave a talk about [Reagami](https://github.com/borkdude/reagami) at [Func Prog Sweden](https://www.meetup.com/func-prog-sweden/events/315394699/): fold your state into the DOM, a minimal zero-deps Reagent-like in Squint and CLJS.
+Richard Feldman previewed Roc 0.1.0 in the same session.
+The recording is [here](https://www.youtube.com/watch?v=X0PowSdliXs).

 ### Upcoming: babashka workshop at the Clojure/conj

 Rahul Dé and I are hosting a babashka workshop at the [Clojure/conj 2026](https://2026.clojure-conj.org/workshops).
 We spent time this cycle building the material: a hands-on run through the whole lifecycle of a babashka tool, from a quick script to a published, installable CLI app.
 Topics include `bb.edn` tasks, the built-in libraries, tests, a CLI with subcommands and automatic help, a terminal UI, a small web app, and publishing with [bbin](https://github.com/babashka/bbin).
 Every concept comes with an exercise and it all builds toward one culminating app.